Secondary Prevention of Acute Coronary Syndrome (ACS)

 ACS is a complication of coronary heart disease, which is the leading cause of death in the U.S. and one of the most prevalent non-communicable diseases in the world.
 ACS occurs when a blood clot blocks a coronary artery, reducing blood supply to the heart.
-This disruption of blood flow can directly cause a heart attack, or cause severe pain in the chest (unstable angina) indicating that a heart attack may soon occur.
+This disruption of blood flow can cause a heart attack (myocardial infarction), or cause unstable angina indicating that a myocardial infarction may soon occur.

 About ATLAS ACS 2-TIMI 51

-The ATLAS ACS 2-TIMI 51 (Anti-Xa Therapy to Lower cardiovascular events in Addition to aspirin with/without thienopyridine therapy in Subjects with Acute Coronary Syndrome) study was designed to test the efficacy of rivaroxaban compared to placebo in preventing cardiovascular death, myocardial infarction and stroke in patients with ACS.
+The ATLAS ACS 2-TIMI 51 (Anti-Xa Therapy to Lower cardiovascular events in Addition to aspirin with/without thienopyridine therapy in Subjects with Acute Coronary Syndrome) study was designed to test the efficacy of rivaroxaban, in combination with standard antiplatelet therapy, compared to placebo in preventing cardiovascular death, myocardial infarction or stroke in patients with ACS.
 Patients were given standard antiplatelet therapy plus rivaroxaban dosed at 2.5 mg or 5 mg BID, or a placebo.
-Of the 15,526 patients randomized into the study, 93% received aspirin and thienopyridine in addition to rivaroxaban or placebo, and the balance were treated with aspirin plus rivaroxaban or placebo.
+Of the 15,526 patients randomized into the study, 93% received aspirin and thienopyridine in addition to rivaroxaban or placebo, whilst the balance were treated with aspirin plus rivaroxaban or placebo.

-The double blind, randomized, placebo-controlled study was coordinated by the TIMI Study Group and Brigham and Women’s Hospital and Harvard Medical School, and was funded and led by Bayer HealthCare and Johnson & Johnson Pharmaceutical Research & Development, L.L.C.
+The double blind, randomized, placebo-controlled study was coordinated by the TIMI Study Group and Brigham and Women’s Hospital and Harvard Medical School, Boston, U.S., and was funded and led by Bayer HealthCare and Janssen Research & Development, LLC.

 About Rivaroxaban (Xarelto)

-Rivaroxaban is an oral anticoagulant that was discovered in Bayer HealthCare’s Wuppertal laboratories in Germany, and is being jointly developed by Bayer HealthCare and Johnson & Johnson Pharmaceutical Research & Development, L.L.C.
+Rivaroxaban is an oral anticoagulant that was discovered in Bayer HealthCare’s Wuppertal laboratories in Germany, and is being jointly developed by Bayer HealthCare and Janssen Research & Development, LLC.
 It has a rapid onset of action with a predictable dose response and high bioavailability, no requirement for routine coagulation monitoring, and a limited potential for food and drug interactions.

 Rivaroxaban is marketed under the brand name Xarelto for VTE prevention in adult patients following elective hip or knee replacement surgery, and it is the only oral anticoagulant that has consistently demonstrated superior efficacy over enoxaparin in this indication.
-Rivaroxaban is approved in more than 110 countries worldwide and marketed outside the U.S. by Bayer HealthCare in this indication.
+Rivaroxaban is approved in more than 120 countries worldwide and is marketed outside the U.S. by Bayer HealthCare in this indication.
+In December 2011, Xarelto received further marketing approval in the EU for the prevention of stroke and systemic embolism in patients with Atrial Fibrillation, as well as for the treatment of deep vein thrombosis (DVT) and the prevention of recurrent DVT and pulmonary embolism following an acute DVT in adult patients.

-In the U.S., where rivaroxaban has been available since July 2011 for VTE prevention in adult patients following elective hip or knee replacement surgery, Janssen Pharmaceuticals, Inc. (a Johnson & Johnson Company) holds marketing rights.
+In the U.S., where rivaroxaban has been available since July 2011 for VTE prevention in adult patients following elective hip or knee replacement surgery, Bayer’s cooperation partner Janssen Pharmaceuticals, Inc. (a Johnson & Johnson Company) holds marketing rights.
 The Bayer HealthCare sales force is supporting Janssen Pharmaceuticals, Inc. in designated hospital accounts.
-On November 5, Xarelto received further marketing approval in the U.S. for the prevention of stroke in patients with Atrial Fibrillation.
+In November 2011, Xarelto received further marketing approval in the U.S. to reduce the risk of stroke and systemic embolism in patients with nonvalvular Atrial Fibrillation.

 About Bayer HealthCare

 The Bayer Group is a global enterprise with core competencies in the fields of health care, nutrition and high-tech materials.
-Bayer HealthCare, a subgroup of Bayer AG with annual sales of EUR 16.913 billion (2010), is one of the world’s leading, innovative companies in the healthcare and medical products industry and is based in Leverkusen, Germany.
+Bayer HealthCare, a subgroup of Bayer AG with annual sales of EUR 17.2 billion (2011), is one of the world’s leading, innovative companies in the healthcare and medical products industry and is based in Leverkusen, Germany.
 The company combines the global activities of the Animal Health, Consumer Care, Medical Care and Pharmaceuticals divisions.
-Bayer HealthCare’s aim is to discover, manufacture and market products that will improve human and animal health worldwide.
-Bayer HealthCare has a global workforce of 55,700 employees (Dec 31, 2010) and is represented in more than 100 countries.
+Bayer HealthCare’s aim is to discover, develop, manufacture and market products that will improve human and animal health worldwide.
+Bayer HealthCare has a global workforce of 55,700 employees (Dec 31, 2011) and is represented in more than 100 countries.
 Find more information at www.bayerhealthcare.com.

 Stephanie Prate, Tel. +49 30 468-196053